 The Fund may acquire interests in loans either directly (by way of assignment) or indirectly (by way of participation).
 The purchaser of an assignment typically succeeds to all the rights and obligations of the assigning institution and becomes a contracting party under the loan agreement with respect to the loan; however, its rights can be more restricted than those of the assigning institution.
 Participations in a portion of a loan typically result in a contractual relationship only with the institution participating out the interest and not with the obligor.
 The Fund would, in such a case, have the right to receive payments of principal and interest to which it is entitled only from the institution selling the participation, and not directly from the obligor, and only upon receipt by such institution of such payments from the obligor.
 As the owner of a participation, the Fund generally will have no right to enforce compliance by the obligor with the terms of the loan agreement or to vote on amendments to the loan agreement, nor any rights of set-off against the obligor, and the Fund may not directly benefit from collateral supporting the loan in which it has purchased the participation.
-In addition, in the event of the insolvency of the selling institution, the Fund may be treated as a general creditor of such selling institution, and may not have any exclusive or senior claim with respect to the selling institution's interest in, or the collateral with respect to, the applicable loan.
+In addition, in the event of the insolvency of the selling institution's interest in, or the collateral with respect to, the applicable loan.
 Consequently, the Fund will assume the credit risk of both the obligor and the institution selling the participation to the Fund.
 As a result, concentrations of participations from any one selling institution subject the Fund to an additional degree of risk with respect to defaults by such selling institution.

 The Fund may be subject to risks associated with syndicated loans.
 Under the documentation for syndicated loans, a financial institution or other entity typically is designated as the administrative agent and/or collateral agent.
 This agent is granted a lien on any collateral on behalf of the other lenders and distributes payments on the indebtedness as they are received.
 The agent is the party responsible for administering and enforcing the loan and generally may take actions only in accordance with the instructions of a majority or two-thirds in commitments and/or principal amount of the associated indebtedness.
 In most cases for the Fund's syndicated loan investments, the Fund does not expect to hold a sufficient amount of the indebtedness to be able to compel any actions by the agent.
 Consequently, the Fund would only be able to direct such actions if instructions from the Fund were made in conjunction with other holders of associated indebtedness that together with the Fund compose the requisite percentage of the related indebtedness then entitled to take action.
-Conversely, if holders of the required amount of the associated indebtedness other than the Fund desire to take certain actions, such actions may be taken even if the Fund did not support such actions.
-Furthermore, if a syndicated loan is subordinated to one or more senior loans made to the applicable obligor, the ability of the Fund to exercise such rights may be subordinated to the exercise of such rights by the senior lenders.
+Conversely, if holders of the required amount of the associated indebtedness other than the Fund desire to take certain actions, such actions may be taken even if the Fund to exercise such rights may be subordinated to the exercise of such rights by the senior lenders.
 Whenever the Fund is unable to direct such actions, the parties taking such actions may not have interests that are aligned with us, and the actions taken may not be in the Fund's best interests.
 In addition, the Fund's ability to direct such actions may be limited by the tax rules governing publicly traded partnerships.